Taunton’s Trent Santos hits 1,000 career points in win over New Bedford - NewsBreak

 "He’s instant offense, a little bit of a cushion for us when we’re running our half court sets and he gets open, he buries it and that makes our half court sets look pretty good," Dacey said.

-As for New Bedford, which finished the season with an overall record of 2-17, head coach Matthew Hill wasn't too discouraged, and congratulated Santos on his accomplishment.
+As for New Bedford, who finish the season with an overall record of 2-17, coach Matthew Hill wasn't too discouraged, and congratulated Santos on his accomplishment.

 "I thought it was a good game," Hill said.
 "It’s always a good time going against Taunton.
 Coach Dacey has done a good job with the program.
 I’m happy for Trent for reaching 1,000 points.
 I know that was a major goal, especially with COVID happening last year, so that just speaks to how good of a player he is."